Gnefil/Blog-Singularity/source/_posts/EEG-Feeling-Emotions-with-PyTorch.md

 ### 3.1 Dataset class
 Imagine the datasets as spare data which could come in any form, how can PyTorch handle each case?
-The answer is that it **doesn't** handle, we as users are the ones reponsible to moderate the data according to PyTorch **dataset interface**.
+The answer is that it **doesn't** handle, we as users are the ones responsible to moderate the data according to PyTorch **dataset interface**.
 The following code is out of scope of this workshop.
 Just run it and should be fine, although you can have a look if interested.

 ```py